-Course Code: EEE 4702 Course Title: Control System I Sessional Credit Hours: 1.5Contact Hours: 3 per week
+Course Code: EEE 4702 Course Title: Control System I Sessional

 Objectives: This course consists of two parts.
 In the first part, students will perform experiments to verify practically the theories and concepts learned in EEE 4701.
 In the second part, students will design simple systems using the principles learn in EEE4701.